voschezang/coding-handbook/programming-patterns-functional.md

 ##### Multiple Tracks

+Inspired by [this analogy](https://fsharpforfunandprofit.com/rop/).
 A function with a union type as domain or codomain.
 E.g. a function that can fail could have the signature `f : A -> B | Error` .

 - This generalizes to `Future` types, where the result is *either* a promise or a value.